MVenkatraman/workshops/SI_awk/awk_workshop.md

 _____________
 ## 2. grep

 grep is an **amazing** search tool in unix systems.
 Learning to use grep can save you a lot of time and headaches.
 Simply put, grep searches for patterns and then extracts the line association with that pattern.
 I've tried to include some useful grep flags in this tutorial but there is much more!
 So, checkout the documentation if you don't see what you need here.

+grep works with regular expressions. regexs are extremely useful and worth checking out if you are not familiar.

 Let's start with the simplest grep, finding a line with something.
 Let's say we want all the sites with alt alleles A and T: